-Our top choice for the best VPS hosting is Bluehost.
+Our choice for the best VPS hosting is Bluehost.
 A time-tested provider and industry heavyweight, Bluehost is one of the few hosting providers specifically recommended by WordPress.
-Bluehost has above-average load times and uptimes, relatively low fees, and 24/7 live chat support.
+It has above-average load times and uptimes, relatively low fees, and 24/7 live chat support.

-Getting the best price from Hostinger requires paying for 48 months in advance, so if you’re not willing to make such a long commitment, we recommend InMotion Hosting instead.
-Though it’s more expensive than Hostinger, the pricing plans are straightforward and well specified.
+Getting the best price requires paying for 48 months in advance, so if you’re not willing to make such a long commitment, we recommend InMotion Hosting instead.
+Though it’s more expensive, the pricing plans are straightforward and well specified.

 If you have a specific VPS configuration in mind, Hostwinds may be the best choice.
 It has 10 VPS plans to choose from, and supports many Linux distributions.
 Where other hosts typically charge much more for Windows installations, Hostwinds adds a mere $5 a month.

 For managed VPS hosting, we recommend Liquid Web.
-Again, this host isn’t the cheapest, but it’s known for its outstanding server speed and stability.
+Again, it's not the cheapest, but it’s known for its outstanding server speed and stability.
 Liquid Web is one of the few hosts around with a 100% uptime guarantee, and it has three state-of-the-art data centers in Arizona, Lansing, and Michigan.

 Bluehost is one of the world’s largest web hosting companies, serving over two million domains from its 50,000-square-foot facility in Utah.
 For VPS hosting, you can choose from three plans, all of which come with SSL (secure sockets layer) certification, cPanel, and a domain for one year.
 You can set up unlimited email accounts and sub-domains.